 The years of exile in Britain were difficult ones for Marx (and even more so for his loyal and devoted family).
 He was in constant financial difficulty and he had to rely heavily on Engels and other friends and relations for support.
 His theoretical activities were chiefly directed to the study of political economy and the analysis of the capitalist system in particular.
 They culminated in the publication of Volume One of Das Kapital (Capital) in 1867.
 However, Das Kapital is the tip of a substantial iceberg of less important publications and unpublished writings.
-Amongst the former, the Preface to Zur Kritik der politischen Okonomie•• (A Contribution to the Critique of Political Economy) published in 1859, contains the classic statement of Marx's materialist theory of history.
+Amongst the former, the Preface to Zur Kritik der politischen Okonomie" (A Contribution to the Critique of Political Economy) published in 1859, contains the classic statement of Marx's materialist theory of history.
 Volumes Two and Three of Das Kapital, left unfinished at Marx's death, were edited and published posthumously by Engels.
-In addition, three volumes of Theorien uber den Mehrwert•• (Theories of Surplus-Value), a series of critical discussions of other political economists, written in 1862-63, were published in the early twentieth century.
+In addition, three volumes of Theorien uber den Mehrwert" (Theories of Surplus-Value), a series of critical discussions of other political economists, written in 1862-63, were published in the early twentieth century.
+An extensive and more or less complete work, the Grundrisse der Kritik der politischen Okonomie" (known both in English and in German as the Grundrisse) was written in 1857-58 but only published in 1939.